maxlath/wikibase-edit/docs/how_to.md

 ## Reconciliation

+> :warning: *Experimental.
+You are invited to use with caution: test on a small sample and see if it behaves as expected.
+Please report any issue, counter-intuitive behavior, or missing capability.*

 Several functions accept a `reconciliation` object, allowing to customize how the input is matched to existing claims, and what should be done once a match is established:
 * [`entity.edit`](#edit-entity)
 * [`claim.create`](#create-claim)